jamerst/AutoTag/README.md

 Inspired by [Auto TV Tagger](https://sourceforge.net/projects/autotvtagger/), AutoTag is a command-line utility to make it very easy to organise your <sup>completely legitimate</sup> TV show and movie collection.

-AutoTag interprets the file name to find the specific series, season and episode, or movie title, then fetches the relevant information from TheTVDB or TheMovieDB, adds the information to the file and renames it to a set format.
+AutoTag interprets the file name to find the specific series, season and episode, or movie title, then fetches the relevant information from TheMovieDB, adds the information to the file and renames it to a set format.

 AutoTag v3 is a rewrite of v2 in .NET Core.
 This means that binaries can now be run natively on Linux without Mono!
 It also has a proper fully-functional command-line interface, however, **v3 is currently a command-line only application**.